abs-tudelft/sbd/doc/manual.md

 You will have to write the result of this stream to a new topic called `gdelt-histogram`.
+This stream should consist of records (key-value pairs) of the form `(name, count)` and type `(String, Long)`, where the value of name was extracted from the “allNames” column.

+This means that whenever the transformer reads a name from the “allNames” column, it should publish an updated, i.e. incremented, (name, count) pair on the output topic, so that the visualizer can update accordingly.
+When you decrement a name, because its occurrence is older than an hour, remember to publish an update as well!

 To run the visualizer, first start the websocket server by navigating to the GDELTConsumer directory and running `sbt run`.
 Next, navigate to the